hughthompson-afk/pdfium-render/WIDGET_ANNOTATION_USAGE_GUIDE.md

 5. **Content Regeneration**: If the page has `AutomaticOnEveryChange` content regeneration strategy, content will be automatically regenerated after creating the widget.

 6. **Memory Management**: Widget annotations are managed by the `PdfPageWidgetAnnotation` wrapper - no manual cleanup needed.

+7. **Text Field Appearance Streams**: Text fields automatically generate appearance streams when created via `create_widget_annotation()`, ensuring they flatten properly.
+The appearance streams use sensible defaults (Helvetica 12pt, black text, left alignment) but can be customized using `set_appearance()` if needed.

 ## Troubleshooting